UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 Publicly available source code and data for the project Sweeping*.

-The project is described in Cattelani and Fortino [5], soon to be published as a preprint.
+The project is described in Cattelani and Fortino [5].

 The main program is in Python (version 2.9+), we include also R scripts that were used to prepare the TCGA datasets.